vijay176us/istio-workshop-solo/istio-basics/04-secure-services-with-istio.md

 # Lab 4 :: Securing Communication Within Istio

-In the previous lab, we explored adding services into a mesh.
-However, when we installed Istio using the demo profile, it has permissive security mode.
+In the previous lab, you explored adding services into a mesh.
+When you installed Istio using the demo profile, it has permissive security mode.
 Istio permissive security setting is useful when you have services that are being moved into the service mesh incrementally by allowing both plain text and mTLS traffic.
-In this lab, we explore how Istio manages secure communication between services and how to enable strict security communication between services in our sample application.
+In this lab, you will explore how Istio manages secure communication between services and how to enable strict security communication between services in the sample application.

 ## Permissive mode